Seven more resurrection accounts nudge the spiritual ball further—much, much further.

 Lazarus of Bethany and his two sisters—Miriam and Martha—were Jewish followers of Jesus [Yeshua] and close friends of the famed rabbi.
-One day, Lazarus falls sick.
-His sisters send a message to Jesus to please come, knowing of his healing miracles.
-But Jesus opts to stay two more days where he is and prophetically says, “This sickness will not end in death . . . it is for God’s glory.”
+One day, Lazarus fell sick.
+His sisters sent a message to Jesus to please come, knowing of his healing miracles.
+But Jesus opted to stay two more days where he was and prophetically said, “This sickness will not end in death . . . it is for God’s glory.”

-The days passed and Jesus tells his disciples that Lazarus is “asleep”—meaning died.
+The days passed and Jesus told his disciples that Lazarus was “asleep”—meaning he died.
 “I’m glad I wasn’t there so that you will come to have faith.
 Let’s go to him.”

-By the time they get there, Lazarus had been dead four days.
+By the time they arrived, Lazarus had been dead four days.
 That’s right—four days in the tomb.
-But Jesus nudges the sisters’ faith.
+But Jesus nudged the sisters’ faith.

-Jesus says to Martha, “Your brother will rise again.”
+Jesus said to Martha, “Your brother will rise again.”

-In true Jewish fashion, she answers, “I know that he’ll rise again at the Resurrection on the Last Day.”
+In true Jewish fashion, she answered, “I know that he’ll rise again at the Resurrection on the Last Day.”

 But Jesus wasn’t referring to the end-of-days resurrection.
 He meant now.
 This is the part when it gets really, really good—and why this is one of the most dramatic resurrection accounts in the Bible.
 Adonai was about to reveal the resurrection-and-life power in Jesus as Messiah.

 Jesus, the two Jewish sisters, the many Jewish mourners, and the Jewish disciples walk to the tomb.
-It was a cave with a stone lying in front of the entrance.
+It was a cave with a large stone covering the tomb’s entrance.